pism/pism/examples/mismip/mismip3d/README.md

       -m MODEL, --model=MODEL
 			    Choose SSA only or SIA+SSA computation. model=1 sets SSA only, model=2 SSA+SIA computation.
 If no option is set, model 2 is used.

+      -s, --subgl
-      -s, --subgl  	    if this option is set, subgrid groundling line interpolation method is used (as defined as "LI" in Gladstone et al., 2010, "Parameterising the grounding line in flow-line ice sheet models; The Cryosphere 4, p.605--619).
+                if this option is set, subgrid groundling line interpolation method is used (as defined as "LI" in Gladstone et al., 2010, "Parameterising the grounding line in flow-line ice sheet models; The Cryosphere 4, p.605--619).
 Also, the field gl_mask is written into the extra file to determine the subgrid groundling line position.
-The subgrid groundling line interpolation method is available from PISM in the development version (https://github.com/pism/pism/commit/626b309de4342f379c13ed879da694bbd96bada3).
-It modifies basal friction in grid cells, where the grounding lines position is identified.
+The subgrid groundling line interpolation method modifies basal friction in grid cells where the grounding lines position is identified.
 If no option is set, subgrid groundling line interpolation is not used.

       -a ACCUMRATE, --accumrate=ACCUMRATE
 			    sets the accumulation rate in meters per year.
 If no option is set, standard accumulation rate of a=0.5 m/a is used.

       -r RESOLUTIONMODE, --resolutionmode=RESOLUTIONMODE